Go Back

 Instructions

-• Wash and peel taro.
-Sprinkle salt over it, rub with your hands to remove the sliminess, and then rinse under running water.
-Cut the taro into 2 to 4 bite-sized pieces each.
+• Wash and peel the taro.
+Sprinkle salt over it, rub it with your hands to reduce the sliminess, then rinse under running water.
+Cut the taro into 2 to 4 bite-sized pieces.

-• Slice squid into rings about ⅖-inch (1cm) wide, including the fins.
+• Slice the squid into rings about ⅖ inch (1 cm) wide, including the fins.
 Separate the tentacles into pairs.

-• Mix water, mirin, and sugar in a pot.
-Add the taro and bring it to a boil.
+• Combine water, mirin, and sugar in a pot.
+Add the taro and bring to a boil.
 Once boiling, add the squid and sake, and skim off any scum.
 Cover with an otoshi-buta and let it simmer over low heat for 15 minutes.

-• Remove the otoshi-buta, then add soy sauce and sliced ginger.
-Continue simmering for 10 minutes, raising the heat to medium-low.
+• Remove the otoshi-buta, then add soy sauce and ginger.
+Continue simmering, uncovered, for 10 minutes over medium-low heat.

 Notes